bioconda/bioconda-recipes/docs/source/contributor/troubleshooting.rst

   $hash``.
 You can now try running the tests in the recipe that failed, or otherwise poke around in the running container to see what the problem was.
+- If the test is failing due to missing dependencies, read the guidance on `test dependencies`_ and move the tests with dependencies into the ``run_test.sh`` file as necessary.

 Using the extended image